thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

 A variety of transducers are available that differ in their focal length, aperture, center frequency, and bandwidth.
-The transducer selected was a RMV710B that has a center frequency of 25 MHz, which is on the lower end the center frequency for available transducers.
+The transducer selected was a RMV710B that has a center frequency of 25 MHz, on the lower end the center frequency for available transducers.
 This transducer outputs frequencies up to 37.5 MHz, with an axial resolution of 70 μm, lateral resolution of 140 μm, focal length 15 mm, and a maximum field of view of 20.0 mm.
-The RMV710B was selected because the frequency was low enough to penetrate the plaque and the field of view was large enough to encompass the entire sample.
+The RMV710B was selected because the frequency was low enough to penetrate plaque tissue and the field of view was large enough to encompass the entire sample.